-Jaws is one of those games you immediately find yourselves knee deep in.
+Jaws is one of those games you immediately find yourself knee-deep in.
 There is little time to joke around or lose track, as your opposition is listening.
-They're learning, developing counter measures and exploiting weakness.
+They're learning, developing countermeasures and exploiting weakness.
 Whether you're the humans or the shark, there is no scope for foolishness.
 It's life or death out there!

-The main thing for the human players is co-operation .
-They must work together in order to prevent people being eaten.
+The main thing for the human players is co-operation.
+They must work together in order to prevent people from being eaten.
 Communication is key.
 You aren't able to go rogue, the joint goal doesn't allow for it at all.
 There is a responsibility held here, a joint responsibility, to ensure the survival of the inhabitants of the island.
-The group may be a ragtag bunch, but the cop, shark expert and boat captain are clearly the best men for the job.
+The group may be a ragtag bunch, but the cop, the shark expert, and the boat captain are clearly the best men for the job.
 And even if they're not, they're all you've got!

-Generally, it doesn't matter too much who you play as, you'll always be working towards the common goal.
+Generally, it doesn't matter too much who you play as.
+You'll always be working towards a common goal.
 The characters have different focuses in Phase One, dependent on their role in the film.
 You'll have a job to do, but you'll work together to do it.
-The game's main requirement is co-operative decision making, but it's not that simple!
+The game's main requirement is cooperative decision making, but it's not that simple!
 You've got to work together to ensure the shark is always on the run and scared.
 Without that fear, they won't see things as risks, and that's dangerous.
 Their focus is keeping hidden and taking sly attempts to gain strength.
 Allowing leeway to do as they please will mean they'll be using their abilities to eat more rather than escape.

 In Phase Two, you don't get the benefit of unique roles or jobs.
 You get unique items with unique benefits, but that's all.
 Everyone sings to the same hymn sheet, and that's the sheet of shark slaughter.
 You need to co-operate, but in less of a "do your job" style, but more in the sense of divide and conquer.
 Having three spots that may reveal a menacing maw means you can't leave any alone without good cause.
 The discussion here though can be a lot more open due to the repeated round style.
 And when the ship inevitably turns to scrap, there will be less area to cover, meaning it may go down to the wire!
 The shark has to take you all down, and being a martyr is a completely rational thing to do here!